-Dr. Roach: Night sweats, frequent urination, lesser-known symptoms of AFib
+Dr. Roach: Lesser-known symptoms of AFib

 Dear Dr. Roach: About 15 years ago (I am now 62), I had night sweats, and woke up frequently to urinate, sometimes five to six times a night, but not consistently.
 Days or weeks could go by without these symptoms, other than some urination one or two times a night due to very mild BPH.